Attacking RDP

 As shown in the example below, we are logged in as the user juurena (UserID = 2) who has Administrator privileges.
 Our goal is to hijack the user lewen (User ID = 4), who is also logged in via RDP.

-If we have local administrator privileges, we can use several methods to obtain SYSTEM privileges, such as PsExec or Mimikatz.
+If we have local administrator privileges, we can use several methods to obtain SYSTEM privileges, such as PsExecarrow-up-right or Mimikatzarrow-up-right.
 A simple trick is to create a Windows service that, by default, will run as Local System and will execute any binary with SYSTEM privileges.
-We will use Microsoft sc.exe binary.
+We will use Microsoft sc.exearrow-up-right binary.
 First, we specify the service name (sessionhijack) and the binpath, which is the command we want to execute.
 Once we run the following command, a service named sessionhijack will be created.

 To run the command, we can start the sessionhijack service :